EthanHalprin/SwiftUI-List/README.md

 # SwiftUI-List
 Example for a List in SwiftUI.
-Content is loaded dynamically from a file server containing json data.
-Images are fetched and cached.

 Features:

-* MVVM
+* MVVM design pattern

-* Combine Networking
+* iOS Combine for Networking
+* Async/Await mechanism when fetching data
+* AsyncImage for downling images (Note that iOS 15 and above is required here)

-* AsyncImage
+* Timeout for fetching

-* Image cache
+* Cache for images (NSCache)

-* Image Placeholders
+* Placeholders

-* Timeout

 * Refresh Button
+* Navigation link for each cell (opens a details view)

-* ProgressView
+* ProgressView for main list + for each image

 [Pre-Requisities: iOS 15 Xcode 13]